quality icon

 Cheapest car insurance companies in Arizona

-Travelers provides the lowest full coverage rates, for an average cost of $1,707 per year or $142 annually for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.
+If you’re looking for affordable insurance, Travelers tops the list of the cheapest car insurance companies.
+Its average annual cost is $1,707 per year or $142 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

-GEICO also offers affordable insurance coverage to Arizona drivers at an average cost of $1,796 a year or $150 per month.
+GEICO also provides affordable insurance rates in Arizona for a full coverage policy at an average annual insurance cost of $1,796 or $150 monthly.

 Affordable car insurance providers in Arizona